-To show the capabilities of the library I have developed three applications:
+To demonstrate the capabilities of the library I have developed four applications:

 First, two classical problems with a large body of known optimal solutions were benchmarked to establish the ability to create near optimal solutions.
 Those benchmark problems are necessarily very simple.